 A residential customer bill is comprised of various components, including: a monthly customer charge; volumetric energy, stranded cost, system benefits charge (SBC), distribution, transmission and other charges.
-As shown in Figure 2, the typical residential customer electricity bill has generally increased over the past 11 years.
+As shown in Figure 2, the typical residential customer electricity bill has generally increased over the past 10 years.
 This trend is primarily due to increased transmission and distribution charges.

-A typical residential bill for a customer using 650 kWh per month in New Hampshire is in the range of \$115 to \$130 per month, depending on the utility.12 Figure 3 on the next page provides a chart showing the breakdown, by component, of a typical monthly residential bill as of October 1, 2019 for each of New Hampshire's four electric utilities.
+A typical residential bill for a customer using 650 kWh per month in New Hampshire is in the range of \$113 to \$120 per month, depending on the utility.
+Figure 3 on the next page provides a chart showing the breakdown, by component, of a typical monthly residential bill as of October 1, 2020 for each of New Hampshire's four electric utilities.

 11 Figure 2 is derived from individual utility residential tariffs as posted to the Commission website, on the Electric Division webpage.
-See https://puc.nh.gov/Electric/electric.htm
+See https://puc.nh.gov/Electric/electric.htm.

-12 Historically, the average monthly kilowatt hours (kWh) used by New Hampshire households was estimated to be 500 kWh.
-The household average monthly kWh is estimated to have risen to 650 kWh over the past several years; and, this change is reflected in Figure 2 and Figure 3.
+12 Historically, the average monthly kWh used by New Hampshire households was about 500 kWh.
+Since 2015, the household average monthly kWh is estimated at 650 kWh, and this estimate is reflected in Figure 2 starting in 2015 and in Figure 3.

-Figure 3: Illustrative 650 kWh/Month Residential Bill (in effect October 1, 2019)
+Figure 3: Illustrative 650 kWh/Month Residential Bill (in effect October 1, 2020)